2016 6 Hours of Silverstone: Entrants

 A total of thirty-three cars were officially entered for the 6 Hours of Silverstone with the bulk of the entries in Le Mans Prototype 1 (LMP1) and Le Mans Prototype 2 (LMP2).
 The 2015 race winners, Audi Sport Team Joest, returned to defend their title.
 Three manufacturers, Porsche, Toyota and Audi Sport Team Joest, were represented in LMP1 by two cars each.
 Rebellion Racing and ByKolles Racing were the two representatives of the LMP1 privateer teams.
-Super Formula and Super GT driver James Rossiter returned to sports car racing in the No. 4 Rebellion Racing entry, replacing Pierre Kaffer who had other motor racing commitments for the season's first two races.
+Super Formula and Super GT driver James Rossiter returned to sports car racing in the No. 4 ByKolles Racing entry, replacing Pierre Kaffer who had other motor racing commitments for the season's first two races.
 2014–15 Formula E champion Nelson Piquet Jr. took over from Mathias Beche and joined fellow racers Nick Heidfeld and Nico Prost in Rebellion Racing's No. 12 car for the season's first three rounds.
 LMP2 consisted of 11 cars with 32 drivers in five different types of chassis.
 Manor made its début in the series at Silverstone with a two-car entry, fielding Will Stevens, James Jakes and Tor Graves in its first vehicle, along with Matt Rao, Richard Bradley and Roberto Merhi in the team's second entry.
 David Markozov was scheduled to take part at Silverstone in the No. 27 SMP Racing BR Engineering BR01 car but was unable to participate because of family problems.

 The Le Mans Grand Touring Endurance Professional (LMGTE Pro) field consisted of four manufacturers (Aston Martin, Ford, Ferrari and Porsche), while the Le Mans Grand Touring Endurance Amateur (LMGTE Am) entrants were six teams: Aston Martin Racing, AF Corse, KCMG, Larbre Compétition, Abu Dhabi-Proton Racing and Gulf Racing.
 Ford Chip Ganassi Racing entered the series, fielding two full-time Ford GT vehicles driven by Andy Priaulx, Marino Franchitti, Harry Tincknell in its No. 67 entry and Olivier Pla, Stefan Mücke and Billy Johnson behind the wheel of the No. 66 car.
 Patrick Long was committed to participating in the Pirelli World Challenge event on the Streets of Long Beach and was replaced by Klaus Bachler in the No. 88 Abu Dhabi-Proton Racing Porsche 911 RSR, joining the team's regular drivers David Heinemeier Hansson and Khaled Al Qubaisi.
 Gulf Racing made their first appearance in the series with 2008–09 A1 Grand Prix driver Adam Carroll, Porsche Supercup podium finisher Ben Barker and the team's co-founder Michael Wainwright.